-Students can voluntarily withdraw from Olin College.
+Students may wish to leave Olin College prior to completing their degree and can voluntarily withdraw from the College.
+Such a decision may be difficult to make.
+We encourage students to discuss the situation with their faculty advisor and the Assistant Dean of Student Affairs.
 Students must file a College Withdrawal Form with the Assistant Dean of Student Affairs.
-Withdrawing for nonmedical reasons during a semester will yield a grade of W (Withdrew) on the academic record for all courses enrolled.
+Withdrawing for non medical reasons during a semester will yield a grade of "W" (Withdrew) on the academic record for all courses enrolled.
 If Voluntary Withdrawal occurs after the last instructional day of the semester, grades from that semester will appear on the transcript.